The Ultimate Call Sheet Template

 Your call sheet should include the name of your production (just in case people have forgotten).
 If you're feeling snazzy, you could include the project's logo, or some other iconography to make it pop.
 And if you're working on a TV show with episodes, make sure to include the episode number and title, too.

-Next, you should put the general call time – the time that the bulk of your crew needs to be on set.
+Next on the call sheet, you should put the general call time – the time that the bulk of your crew needs to be on set.
 However, most film call sheets will include unique call times.
 That's because certain departments might be needed early to set something up.
 Or some actors aren't needed until later in the day.
 (Brad Pitt hates to be denied his beauty sleep.)

 Lastly, you might want to include special announcements for the day.
 These might include parking information, radio channels for walkie talkies, and other tidbits.